-- I can get laundry detergent for .04 a load by combining store sales and coupons (including cash-back phone apps), so homemade isn’t always a frugal choice in the end.
+- I can get laundry detergent for .04 a load by combining store sales and coupons, so homemade isn’t always a frugal choice in the end.

 Laundry detergent is one of those modern inventions we can be thankful for.

 Pictured above is the cabinet in my laundry room.
-On the left are the 6 containers of Purex Free & Clear.
-I buy “free and clear” because I don’t like perfume-y laundry.
+On the left are 6 containers of Purex Free & Clear.
 I snagged those for pennies on the dollar by combining a store sale with coupons I printed online plus a cash-back app.
-The next 2 containers of Clean & Care detergent I won from a giveaway.
+The two containers of Clean & Care detergent I won from a giveaway.